learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 ## You're also wasting A LOT of money on resource utilisation

-You have probably realised that when you break your service into smaller components, each of them comes with different resource requirements.
+You have probably realised that when you break your services into smaller components, each of them comes with different resource requirements.

 Some components such as data processing and data mining applications are CPU intensive.